18F/identity-loadtest/agnesloadtest/lt-myssasp/README.md

-Create an MR with this, and once it is merged in, the `yourenv` resources should launch and once AWS does it's thing, you should be able to see your `yourenv-oidc-sinatra.fake-ssa.identitysandbox.gov` host in dns, and things should be ready for you.
+Create an MR with this, and once it is merged in, the `yourenv` resources should launch and once AWS does it's thing, you should be able to see your `yourenv-oidc-sinatra.lt-myssasp.identitysandbox.gov` host in dns, and things should be ready for you.

 ## Locust Access